dcf21/pi-gazing/README.md

 ## Audience

-Meteor Pi is open to all!
+Pi Gazing is open to all!

 Many of our activities have been developed with children in mind, but all our data is open for anyone to access.
 You can find instructions on these GitHub